FishCV/fishcv.github.io/README.md

 The red roman model relies on the [matterport implementation](https://github.com/matterport/Mask_RCNN) of [Mask R-CNN](https://arxiv.org/abs/1703.06870) - **requires "installation"**.
 The model combines the matterport library with a generic [centroid object tracking](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) method - **does not require installation**.

 1. Clone the [Matterport Mask R-CNN repository](https://github.com/matterport/Mask_RCNN) and follow the installation instructions.
 You may be required to install additional software.
 2. Download the red roman dataset splits `train`, `test` and `val`, available in this respository [here](https://github.com/FishCV/fishcv.github.io/tree/main/dataset/via).
 These datasets should be placed in the path: `../Mask_RCNN/datasets/redroman/`.
-(This will be inside the local matterport directory you've created in 1.)
+(This will be inside the local matterport directory created in 1.)
 3. For inference, download `mask_rcnn_redroman.h5` from [here](https://drive.google.com/drive/folders/1OQQOM0r_9_lTYDCh-D4nksKNZFarVFyL?usp=sharing).
 4. Download `redroman.py` (for training and inference) and `mAP.ipynb` (for model evaluation) from [here](https://github.com/FishCV/fishcv.github.io/tree/main/model).
 These should be placed in the path: `../Mask_RCNN/samples/redroman/`

-## Training
-* The [`detector`](https://github.com/Jess-cah/measure-pineapple/tree/main/detector) folder contains files related to training and evaluation of Mask R-CNN pineapple detectors.
-* Colab notebook `maskpine_160images_coco_resnet50_aug4_ALL_01.ipynb` shows training of Mask R-CNN using COCO starting weights and ResNet50 backbone, and employing data augmentation techniques.
-Colab was used in order to make use of GPU facilities.
-* Use `init_with = "coco"` to initialise with MS COCO starting weights.
-Can also use `"imagenet"` to initialise with ImageNet starting weights.
-* In `pineapple.py`, `BACKBONE = "resnet50"` means that a ResNet50 CNN backbone will be used.
-Alternatively, this can be set to `"resnet101"`.
-* The dataset `datasets/pineapple160` contains 160 images but these are split as 70/20/10 for training/validation/test.
-* Detectors are evaluated using AP@0.5 and AP@[0.50:0.05:0.95], as shown in `inspect_model_maskRCNN.ipynb`.

-## Inference
-* The [`measurement`](https://github.com/Jess-cah/measure-pineapple/tree/main/measurement) folder contains files related to determining pineapple fruit size from images.
-* Detection and measurement of pineapples from images was done using Juypter notebooks on a local machine, in a conda environment that can be replicated using `pineappleEnvironmment.yml`.
-* The `predict_measure_04_batch_noAnnot.ipynb` Jupyter notebook is used for extraction of pineapple diameter and length dimensions from the detected masks.
-* The `predict_measure_projectedArea.ipynb` Jupter notebook is used to extract the projected area of detected masks.
-* Visualisation and comparison of the detected and hand-measured fruit dimensions are shown in `resnet50_fruitsize_distributions_Model4_FlipLR.ipynb`.